Nyarmith/cmake_glfw_glad_template/README.md

+To use:
-To use: (1) git submodule update --init (2) mkdir build && cd build && cmake .. && cmake --build .
+(1) git submodule update --init
+(2) cmake . && cmake --build .